LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Z+P/S node.
 H,V,Re pipe:

-Pipe network analysis simulates steady flow of liquids or gases under pressure.
-Pipe network can simulate city water system pipe networks, car exhaust manifolds, long pipeline networks with different diameter pipes in series, parallel pipes, groundwater flow into a slotted well screen, soil vapor extraction well design, and more.
+Our pipe network analysis calculator models steady flow of liquids or gases under pressure.
+It can simulate city water system pipe networks, car exhaust manifolds, long pipeline networks with different diameter pipes in series, parallel pipes, groundwater flow into a slotted well screen, soil vapor extraction well design, and more.
 Enter flows at nodes as positive for inflows and negative for outflows.
 Inflows plus outflows must sum to 0.
 Enter one pressure in the pipe network and all other pressures are computed.
 All fields must have a number, but the number can be 0.
 You do not need to use all the pipes or nodes for the network analysis.
 Enter a diameter of 0.0 if a pipe does not exist.
 If a node is surrounded on all sides by non-existent pipes, the node's flow must be entered as 0.0.
 The pipe network analysis program allows a wide variety of units.
 After clicking Calculate, the arrows "<--, -->, v, ^" indicate the direction of flow through each pipe in the network (to the left, right, down, or up).

 Losses in pipe networks can be computed by either the Darcy-Weisbach or Hazen-Williams (HW) method, selectable by clicking on the "Roughness, e" drop-down menu.
 If HW is used, then the fluid must be selected as "Water, 20C (68F)".